 At present, there are 26 countries that will require travelers to present an ETIAS visa waiver upon arrival/border entry.

-Samoans traveling to Schengen countries in Europe from 2021:
+Samoans traveling to Schengen countries in Europe as of late 2022:

-ETIAS permits Samoan nationals to travel to all 26 Schengen member states from 2021:
+ETIAS permits Samoan nationals to travel to all 26 Schengen member states from late 2022 onwards:

 - EU Schengen